-There is currently no way to provide the shared secret for a key_id without using the configuration file.
+There is currently no way to provide the shared secret for a key_id without using the configuration file rndc.conf(5), rndc-confgen(8), named(8), named.conf(5), ndc(8), BIND 9 Administrator Reference Manual.

 Several error messages could be clearer.